 With that said, let’s dive into housebreaking your Boston Terrier!

-Where should your puppy eliminate or relief himself?
+Where should your puppy eliminate or relieve himself?

 Choosing your dog’s toilet spot is one of the first things you can do to establish a routine.